-Full stack web app developer.
+Full-stack web app developer.

-I avoid using pre-made templates, that way your website is 100% unique and matched exactly to your preferences.The catch?
-Slightly longer dev time.
+I avoid using pre-made templates, that way your app is 100% unique and matched exactly to your preferences.

 1<div className="w-full">